 Pin Shutdown Shortcut to Taskbar

 Since you will be using the shutdown frequently, you can pin the shortcut to taskbar.
 Right click on the shortcut icon and choose “Pin to Taskbar” option.
 You can also add the shortcut to start menu if you want.

-It will look like below on the taskbar, However, ensure to not click on the shutdown icon mistakenly.
+You can check the taskbar and the icon will look like below on the taskbar.
+However, ensure not to click on the shutdown icon mistakenly.

 As mentioned, do not use the shortcut without time delay.
 It will instantly trigger the shutdown without any prompt.
 When you have time delay, Windows will show you the prompt like below showing the remaining time before shutdown in minutes.

 The problem is even you close the prompt, shutdown will be triggered.
 Therefore, make sure you have saved all your work.
 Otherwise, there is no way to stop the triggered shutdown once you clicked on the shutdown shortcut icon.
 You can also use this function for scheduling shutdown in Windows.